15-year-old Antonio Ferris wants to help people avoid credit card debt. What better way than with an app?

 Let’s say you’re planning to buy a new iPad Air 2 for $500.
 You don’t have that in cash, so you want to put it on your credit card.
-You open Antonio’s app while you’re standing in the checkout line.
+When you open Antonio’s app while you’re standing in the checkout line.

 You’re going to be out $698, and it’ll take almost four years to pay off.

-That’s a waste of $200 and a long time to worry about a tablet that’s going to be obsolete in two years.
+That’s a waste of $200 and a long time to worry about a tablet that’s going to be obsolete soon.
 You hit the “Pay $10 more” button.

 The calculator says: $631 in 32 months.
 Hit it again: $580 in 20 months.

 That’s better.
 You leave the store knowing that paying an extra $20 per month will save you $100 on your new iPad in the long run.
 (That may not sound like a lot of savings, but chances are, iPads aren’t the only item you put on your credit card.)